Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB136', 'How are Global Functions stored and recalled?')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB136.aspx">KB136</a> How are Global Functions stored and recalled?

-We need to call many common functions from a common library frequently.
+Q: We need to call many common functions from a common library frequently.

 ### <a onclick="return RegisterKbClick('KB134', 'Why is My Flex application recorded as mouse clicks?')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB134.aspx">KB134</a> Why is My Flex application recorded as mouse clicks?

 A Flex application requires some instrumentation to be ready for testing.
 By default Flash player has security restrictions preventing Rapise from accessing the application contents.
 Please, check the this help topic to learn more about Adobe Flex testing.
+This article is obsolete.
+Flex support was removed from Rapise.

 ### <a onclick="return RegisterKbClick('KB133', 'The Recorder asks for a Library.
 Which should I choose?')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB133.aspx">KB133</a> The Recorder asks for a Library.
 Which should I choose?

-In most cases "Auto" is the best choice.
+In most cases Auto is the best choice.
 Manual selection of libraries may be needed in more advanced scenarios and is intended for experienced users.

 ### <a onclick="return RegisterKbClick('KB132', 'Does Rapise work with Windows UAC?')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB132.aspx">KB132</a> Does Rapise work with Windows UAC?